MicrosoftDocs/win32/desktop-src/wmformat/obtaining-the-required-drm-library.md

 **Notes** DRM is not supported by the x64-based version of this SDK.

-The WMStubDRM.lib files that are associated with the Windows Media Format 9.5 SDK can be used only with the components of Microsoft Visual Studio® .NET 2003.
+The WMStubDRM.lib files that are associated with the Windows Media Format 9.5 SDK can be used only with the components of Microsoft Visual Studio  .NET 2003.
 If you are using an older version of the stub library, there are no new restrictions for its use.

 ## Related topics